inoxio/ansible-role-ispconfig3/README.md

     * `admin_email`:
         Mail which will send/receive updates from Mailman.
     * `admin_password`:
-        Password for Mailman admin.
+        (Optional) Password for Mailman admin.
+If no password is set a password will be generated and printed at the end of role execution.
     * `base_domain`:
         Base domain for Mailman.
     * `mailing_list_name`:
         Sets the mailman List.
 It is recommended to set it as Mailman (see example playbook).
         * Default: `Mailman`
 * `phpmyadmin`:
-    * `admin_password`: Password for Admin Login in PHPMyadmin.
+    * `admin_password`: (Optional) Password for Admin Login in PHPMyadmin.
+If no password is set a password will be generated and printed at the end of role execution.
 * `roundcube`:
     * `admin_password`: Password for Admin Login in Roundcube.
+If no password is set a generated password will be created and printed at the end of role execution.
 * `ISPConfig`: This contains the most configurations for your ISPConfig setup.
 Please have a look at the example provided by ISPConfig itself.
 You can find it [here](https://git.ISPConfig.org/ISPConfig/ISPConfig3/blob/master/docs/autoinstall_samples/autoinstall.ini.sample).